To Catch Your Dreams: Stories of Sight from Fiji

 Several years ago, one of her four little grandchildren playfully threw a heavy plastic toy, striking Dulsiamma in the eye.
-And since then her eyesight has slipped away until today she can see very little out of the eye with the old injury.
+Since then, her eyesight has slipped away, until she could see very little out of the eye with the old injury.

 Dulsiamma was one of eight children whose father was a “copra cutter” for the production of oil.
 She grew up net-fishing with her brothers every day, hoping for a big fish that could be sold for top money.